BaileyAndrew/GmGM-Bioinformatics/README.md

 Figure 7 and the data behind Tables 5 and 6 are generated in `coil.ipynb`.

-The data behind Table 4 is generated in `million-cell.ipynb`; the `million-cell` folder contains a module-by-module breakdown of the results.
+The data behind Table 4 is generated in `million-cell.ipynb`; the `million-cell` folder already contains a module-by-module breakdown of the results of this file.
 This requires a lot of memory to run.